Special Announcements

 Course Format, Assessments, and Attendance

 Discussion sections will elaborate and clarify the main topics and you will work on applying the argumentative and analytical tools used in philosophy to develop your own positions on the issues covered in lecture and the book.
-Policy for assessment of participation and attendance in sections is up to the individual TAs.

 Concerning note-taking and studying styles, you are advised to read the following two articles from the cognitive science of learning.